regoclint/prac/Notes.md

 Tarjan's algo - Bridges
 Array deque can be used for front and back operations. sliding window
-new HashSet(Collection<? extends E) a collection can quickly be copied into a hashset
+new HashSet(Collection<? extends E) a collection can quickly be copied into a hashset Enhanced for loop over stack gives it in sequential order unlike pop Path of binary search passes over the closes values to target To access parent nodes of binary
+    convert tree to graph
+    make a parent map for each node

 Utility funcs